lembergmax/SearchMax/README.md

     * Wildcard and pattern-based filename matching.
     * Include/exclude rules for file content or names.
 * Extension allow/deny lists for targeted or restricted searches.
-* Optional extraction:

-    * Copy/export matched files to a destination of your choice.
-    * Options for structure preservation, conflict handling, and overwrite behavior.
 * Cancellable and non-blocking search process with live progress updates.
 * Results table with batch operations (open folder, copy path, export selected files).
 * Built-in log viewer for errors, permission issues, and diagnostic details.

----

-## Typical Workflow

-1. Select one or more drives or folders as the search scope.
-2. Define filename filters and optional content filters.
-3. Adjust extension allow/deny lists if needed.
-4. (Optional) Configure extraction settings.
-5. Start the search and monitor progress in real time.
-6. Review results and perform actions such as opening locations or exporting files.

 ---